loader image

 INPUTS

-• Organic and inorganic growth strategies comprising AEIs, asset acquisitions and more
+• Organic and inorganic growth strategies comprising rental reversion, asset enhancement initiatives, property development and strategic acquisition

 • Space under management: